unoplatform/uno/doc/articles/guides/profiling-applications.md

 > [!NOTE]
 > This documentation is based on [.NET iOS profiling documentation](https://github.com/xamarin/xamarin-macios/wiki/Profiling).

-Profiling iOS apps needs to be done on a mac machine/
+Profiling iOS apps needs to be done on a mac machine.

 First, create an alias to mlaunch:
 ```bash